 Most importantly, he is to this day my ultimate example of living one’s own ideals.
 He had an insatiable authentic desire to find, then speak, TRUTH no matter its target.
 So much so, it bordered on self- destructive.
 He did HIS show, HIS way.
 HE chose HIS topics, guests, and was always willing to do his own investigative work rather than rely solely on someone else's presentation.

+Michael was one of the few people whose personal example inspired ma and he almost re-sold me on the relevance of radio!
 We were lightly discussing the possibility of grooming me as a fill-in host by putting me on the air weekends to cut my talk radio teeth.
 But, I went back to work for the Rockies and the bike tour I was planning for the fall quickly consumed me.
 I forgot all about radio again.

 We abruptly lost touch until late in 2006 or early 2007 when I called to say hello.
 He phoned back a couple of days later, said he would get with me soon, but I never heard from him again.

 Michael was always suspicious of power and because he was outspoken made many enemies--some quite powerful.
 Someone firebombed his studio; that "someone" was never found.
 He also spoke regularly about people ransacking his house, tapping his phone, disappearing communications, strangers threatening and following him.
 I was skeptical at first but it was not the sort of brazen claim of a person who was ‘touting’ it.
 He was concerned.
-Michael had just gotten his CCW permit and t
+Michael had just gotten his CCW permit and the last few times I saw him was always carrying a gun.

 There are people who believe that his stroke is a cover story and I’ll be honest: after what I saw firsthand I can understand why.
 However, Michael chain-smoked, was overweight, and had extremely high blood pressure.
 He missed several shows due to health reasons in the short 2+ months we hung out.
 He was NEVER going to quit smoking, but expressed concerns to me personally about his health; and this was 2 ½ years ago.